stereoplegic/structor/docs/designing-ui.md

 #### A component model

-A component model is a metadata used by Structor which tells how to render a React component and what properties should be applied to the component.
+A component model is a metadata used by Structor, it tells how to render a React component and what properties should be applied to the component.
 Each model is written in JSON format and have a pretty simple structure: